Who Was Leonardo da Vinci?

 Amid political strife and the temporary expulsion of the French from Milan, da Vinci left the city and moved to Rome in 1513 along with Salai, Melzi and two studio assistants.
 Giuliano de’ Medici, brother of newly installed Pope Leo X and son of his former patron, gave da Vinci a monthly stipend along with a suite of rooms at his residence inside the Vatican.
 His new patron, however, also gave da Vinci little work.
 Lacking large commissions, he devoted most of his time in Rome to mathematical studies and scientific exploration.

 After being present at a 1515 meeting between France’s King Francis I and Pope Leo X in Bologna, the new French monarch offered da Vinci the title “Premier Painter and Engineer and Architect to the King.”
 Along with Melzi, da Vinci departed for France, never to return.
 He lived in the Chateau de Cloux (now Clos Luce) near the king’s summer palace along the Loire River in Amboise.
 As in Rome, da Vinci did little painting during his time in France.
 One of his last commissioned works was a mechanical lion that could walk and open its chest to reveal a bouquet of lilies.

-Leonardo da Vinci died on May 2, 1519, at the age of 67.
+Leonardo da Vinci died of a probable stroke on May 2, 1519, at the age of 67.
 He continued work on his scientific studies until his death; his assistant, Melzi, became the principal heir and executor of his estate.
 The “Mona Lisa” was bequeathed to Salai.